jairomarinx/o_test/readme.txt

 Dynamic menu (header.php), configured through WordPress Admin.

 Custom post display with category-based banners (index.php).
+I decideed that the best approach to this, was to use the

+category for the post, so there are cathegory "Root A" and cathegory "root b" everything in the category Root A is going to show Banner A and

+everything in the category root b show banner b.

 Individual product pages (single-product.php).